Welcome to Engaging With Islam

 The result of this situation is that when a Christian and Muslim talk the Christian may feel unprepared.
 They may not know the teachings of Islam, its history or what questions to ask.
 The Muslim, however, may feel quite prepared, and be well equipped with various books, leaflets, videos, Bible verses, and questions to ask.
 They may ask the Christian to “Explain the Trinity?” or they may quote the Bible to prove that Jesus is not God or state that the Bible is corrupted or make claims about history.
 Of course not all Muslims learn their faith or are zealous, but it is still important that Christians understand this whole situation so they know what to expect and can be prepared.

-Not only does the Qur’an prepare Muslims theologically to talk with Christians it also prepares them politically and economically, both when they, the Muslims, are a minority and when they are a majority.
+Not only does the Qur’an prepare Muslims, and their governments, theologically to talk with Christians; it prepares them politically, economically, and militarily, both when they, the Muslims, are a minority and when they are a majority.
 It also prepares Muslim men to engage romantically with Christian women.

 The Engaging with Islam website provides research, training, tools for evangelism, answers to common questions, and advice, so that the Christian can be prepared to share and defend the Gospel.
 Click on “Training” in the menu column to get started.